Looking for some art inspiration to enjoy during the autumn months of homeschooling? This fall-themed mixed media workshop can help!

 Folks, she honestly did most of the work.
 My only role in this project was cutting her paper since there was detailed cutting involved.
 This was a such a good fit for her and she was thrilled to be doing the same kind of project her brother had just finished!
 I think it turned out pretty stinking cute, but I’m probably a bit partial.

-about The Art of Fall
+A Few Things to Know about The Art of Fall

 We genuinely love this workshop and are so thankful to have found it!
 This has truly been a gift for The Boy and has given him the confidence needed to explore different areas of art.
 Regardless of your child’s artistic ability or experience, The Art of Fall is a fantastic way to capture the beauty of fall through art!